 That is the primary reason why most websites have switched to HTTPS.
 Besides, Google also recommened to use HTTPS as it will help you improve the rank of websites in some aspects.

 Last year, Google started to warn users about insecure connection when loading a website with bad or self-signed SSL certificates.
 That said, these types of SSL certificates will lead to an annoying errors, called Your connection is not private in Chrome.
 Basically, this error will not damage your computer, but will hurt your user experience.
 The result of getting this error is that you will not be able to access the requested website properly.

-How To Fix Err_Connection_Refused Error In Google Chrome
+How To Get Rid Of Your Connection Is Not Private Error In Google Chrome

 The simplest method to get rid of the “Your connection is not private” error in Google Chrome is to bypass it.
 There would be a link that you can click whenever you confront this type of error on your Google Chrome.
 All you need to do is to click on it and go to the website immediately.